d-dimos/math-draft/topics/ce.md

 where the samples $x$ are drawn from $g(x ; \theta^{(k)})$ and we keep iterating until convergence.

-## CEM in Stochatic Optimal Control
+## CEM in Stochastic Optimal Control

 Consider a discrete-time stochastic system with dynamics $p(x_{k+1} | x_k, u_k)$.
 We symbolize a state trajectory as
 $$\tau = \{x_1, \dots, x_K\}$$